YinHk-Notes/C-Sharp-cheatsheet/c# concepts/Multithreading/README.md

 ## Multithreading

 By default, every process has at least one thread that is responsible for executing the application code and that thread is called Main Thread.
-So, every application by default is a single-threaded application.
+So, every application by default is a **single-threaded application**.

 ```cs
 using System;